yhk1038/react-extension-boilerplate/README.md

 * --app-id: your extension id (can be get it when you first release extension)
 * --key: your private key path (default: './key.pem')
-  you can use `npm run compress-keygen` to generate private key `./key.pem`
+  you can use `yarn compress-keygen` to generate private key `./key.pem`
 * --codebase: your `crx` file url

 See [autoupdate guide](https://developer.chrome.com/extensions/autoupdate) for more information.